-The ads promoting those “credit repair” companies sound pretty good, especially if your file could use an appointment with Mr. Clean Magic Eraser!
-We’ve all seen the ads, which promise to legally change your credit report, bring up your score and give you a fresh start.
-Can it be true, could you be so lucky?
+Those “credit repair” companies’ promises sound pretty good, especially if your credit report could use an appointment with “Mr. Clean Magic Eraser!”
+We’ve all seen the ads, which promise to legally change your credit report, improve your credit score, and give you a fresh start.
+How much truth is there to these claims?

 - The company asks for money before doing anything for you.